Membership | Price (+HST) |

 - Create display gardens which beautify our region’s landscape and teach people how to transfer best practices into their own backyard;

-- Host events that celebrate our landscape and highlight our conservation activities (Fishway demonstrations, nature sanctuary guided tours, children’s winter exhibits); and
+- Host events that celebrate our landscape and highlight our conservation activities (Fishway demonstrations, guided tours, winter exhibits)

 - Engage in research projects and networks to pursue environmental sustainability;